PastelNightmare/6502-Smartbread-SBC/README.md

 - Serial - Gives control lines for the ACIA ports, along with GNDs next to each one.
 Allows these status lines to be jumpered to ground, which **should** be done for most operations.
 (DTR, RTS, CTS, DCD) Also provides 5v and GND for user.
 Can connect to a TTL to RS232 converter for any type of serial display.
 - CLKMODE - Shorting these two pins with solder or a jumper allows the serial clock to also run the processor clock.
 This saves one part, but makes the CPU run slightly slower.

+# Using a WDC 65C02
+In order to use a WDC version of the processor in the current revision, there is a slight modification to the board that must be made.
+Pin 39 (PHI2O) on the chip must be lifted out of the socket or removed.
+Then on the underside of the board, you must bridge a connection between Pin 39 and Pin 37.

+Traditionally, you provide the clock frequency to the CPU via PHI0/PHI2 input, then drive the rest of peripherals from PHI2O output from the CPU.
+The board was made with this in mind.
+WDC chips, however, do not test or guarantee the usability of the PHI2O output.
+They reccomend that everything onboard receives its clock from the main oscillator driving the CPU.
+By bridging these two points on the board and lifting pin 39 from the chip, you are routing the clock in this manner.
+Future board revisions will have this as a jumper to ensure compatiblity.

 # To-do list / Wishlist
 - Update display to a new, non-discontinued solution.
 For now, Tellymate Tiny could be used, or provided serial pins can be attached to any device with a TTL to RS232 converter (Max232 and the like): Breakout USB boards, Converted RS232 port to a real glass terminal, etc.